 There’s a magnificent tenderness in these narratives–emphatically not to be confused with sentimentality.
 Toronto Globe and Mail

 Author Peri McQuay broods on nature with a great love.
 Diana Beresford-Kroeger, author of The Sweetness of a Simple Life and The Global Forest

-For thirty years Peri and her conservation educator husband Barry took joy in living, working and raising their two sons, Morgan and Jeremy, at Foley Mountain.
+For thirty years Peri and her conservation educator husband Barry took joy in living, working at Foley Mountain.
 This eight-hundred-acre conservation area of granite ridges, beaver ponds and towering pines overlooks the beautiful little village of Westport in eastern Ontario.

 Currently she lives, and writes, at Singing Meadow, near the shores of Bobs Lake.

 Deeply committed to nature, art, and social justice, she is the author of three published books.